Lego The Lord of the Rings: Overview

+Development

+Lego The Lord of the Rings and Lego The Hobbit was inspired by The Lord of the Rings and The Hobbit film trilogy.
+The Lego construction toy range was based on the film trilogy and developed in collaboration with Warner Bros.
+Consumer Products.
+The construction sets were designed to recreate the story and characters of the film trilogy in Lego form.

 Launch

 Lego The Lord of the Rings theme was launched at the American International Toy Fair in 2012 and Lego The Hobbit was launched in few months later.
 As part of the marketing campaign, The Lego Group released seven Lego sets based on the film.